Coping with loneliness in later life

 How does marginalisation influence experiences and coping with loneliness in later life? a participatory study.

-This interdisciplinary PhD aims to advance knowledge on how marginalisation can shape and influence older people’s experiences of loneliness, as well as exploring what type of coping strategies are deployed when self-managing loneliness.
+This interdisciplinary PhD project aims to advance knowledge on how marginalisation can shape and influence older people’s experiences of loneliness and explore what type of coping strategies are deployed when self-managing loneliness.

 This project involves the recruitment and training of older people as co-researchers in an attempt to reach individuals from marginalised groups, specifically focusing upon LGBT and ethnic minority older people.

-This knowledge will be used to inform future policies designed to tackle loneliness in later life and to expand upon existing co-research models.
+This knowledge will inform future policies designed to tackle loneliness in later life and to expand upon existing co-research models.

 1. To explore the narratives of older people’s experiences of loneliness, examining how marginalisation can shape such experiences.